bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 - Question 5d.
 What is the secret message?
 [Hint: Run the provided script `dna-decode.py` to decode the string from 5c.]

-## Submissions to Github
+## Submission

-The solutions to the above questions should be submitted as a markdown or text file on Github, in your `qbb2020-answers` repo.
-Include any requested figures within the markdown file, or push them separately to Github.
-Make sure to clearly label each of the subproblems and give the exact commands you used for solving the question.
+The solutions to the above questions should be submitted as a markdown or text file on Github, in your `qbb2022-answers` repo.
+For each question, label each subproblem, and include both the exact commands you used, as well as the actual answer.
+Include any requested figures.

 ## Resources